FreeCAD/FreeCAD-documentation/wiki/Basic_Attachment_Tutorial.md

 The **Reference 1** button is in selecting mode, so in the 3D view select one of the long sides of the Base Sketch.

 The IsoscelesSketch will attach itself to the line you selected, and the attachment mode window will change to reflect the available modes.
+If the triangle is pointing the wrong way you can correct it by checking the \"Flip Sides\" checkbox at the bottom of the dialogue (or later on after closing the dialogue it can be changed in the properties data tab by setting \"Map Reversed\" to \"True\").

 ![centre\|Normal to edge Isosceles](images/NormalToEdgeIsosceles.png )